JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

 (2) Otherwise, link this new node with the last (tail) node in the list.
 Then set `tail` points to this new node, so this node becomes the last node of the list (shown in Figure 2.2.2a to Figure 2.2.2d).
 Finally, in any the cases, after the node is created, increase the size by 1.

-#### igure 2.2: Better visual explanation to add a new element at the end of the list.
+#### Figure 2.2: Better visual explanation to add a new element at the end of the list.

 #### Case 1:
 ##### Figure 2.2.1a